emw8105/Wallify/README.md

     - **Options.css**: Styles for the Options component.
     - **TopContent.js**: Component for displaying top content from Spotify.
 This component fetches and displays the user's top tracks, artists, or playlists, providing a personalized experience based on their listening habits.
     - **App.js**: The main React component that serves as the entry point of the application.
 This component sets up the main structure of the app, including routing and rendering the primary components.
 It acts as the central hub for the application's functionality.

+## Limitations
+- **Item Display Limit:** Currently, the maximum number of items (artists/tracks) that can be displayed is 99.
+Requests exceeding this limit are automatically capped, as Spotify only makes the top 99 items available by request
+- **Spotify API Rate Limits:** Wallify adheres to the rate limits imposed by Spotify's API, which may impact the speed of content retrieval in cases of high usage.
+Currently, the project is in Development Mode pending a quota extension request, until then the rate limits are stricter
+- **Profile Picture Quality:** The resolution of the Spotify profile picture may vary based on the image provided by Spotify's API.
+The quality may not always meet expectations, depending on the original image.

 ## Contributing
 Contributions are very much welcome, feel free to add anything or even provide feedback, I would love any facet of collaboration on this.